Mr. Popper’s Penguins

-Mr. Popper was once a very nice kid and even a nice adult and then success took hold of him.
+Mr. Popper was once a very nice kid and even a nice adult and then unfavorable attributes of success took hold of him.
 He became a different man and it wasn’t becoming.
-His choices allow him to forget who he really was at the core- a nice guy!
-It’s really important to not lose site of your core values.
-I always think this is what a best friend is for- to keep you remembering your truth!
+His choices allow him to forget who he really was at the core – a nice guy!
+It’s really important not to lose sight of your core values.
+I always think this is what a best friend is for – to keep you remembering your truth!

 Take the time now to explore core values.
 Dig deep to unearth what is most important to you and why?
 Make a list of 3-5 core values and make sure your actions align with these at all times.